 A medical exam is never required when applying for burial insurance or final expense insurance.

 This means that you won’t need to submit a blood and urine sample.
 This is particularly helpful for those who fear needles and those who have certain health-related conditions.

-You will be asked specific questions on the application for final expense insurance coverage.
+You will be asked specific questions about the final expense insurance coverage application.

 The insurance company will want to know information like:

 - Alcohol usage

 Because there are no physicals required, you will usually be approved quickly.

 You will also have a choice on how you make the premium payment.
 You can make monthly, quarterly, semi-annual, annual, or lump sums.